 Jet takes care of the bond filing process for you!
 An original signed and sealed bond must be filed at the local superior court of the county in which the cosmetology school is located.
 Let Jet know which county your cosmetic art school is located in, and we will send the original bond form directly to the county's local superior court.
 A copy will be sent to you for your records.

 The Cosmetology School Bond must remain on file for the entirety of the cosmetic school’s operations.
-The BCAE asks that a copy of your bond is displayed for public viewing in the school.
+The Board of Cosmetic Art Examiners asks that a copy of your bond is displayed for public viewing in the school.

-If you are applying for a license, you will also send in the first time cosmetic art school application or the renewal cosmetic art school application to the BCAE for approval.
-All paperwork should be sent to the BCAE at the following address:
+If you are applying for a license, you will also send in the first-time cosmetic art school application or the renewal cosmetic art school application to the Board for approval.
+All paperwork should be sent to the following address:

 North Carolina Board of Cosmetic Art Examiners